Standard Deductions for 2023

 B: If a nonresident who is married to a U.S. citizen or resident converts to a U.S. citizen or resident by Dec.
 31 of the tax year and makes a joint election with the spouse to be treated as a U.S. resident for the entire tax year, then they can claim the standard deduction.

-C: Nonresident students and/or business apprentices who are residents of India at the end of the tax year and who are eligible for benefits under
+C: Nonresident students and/or business apprentices who are residents of India at the end of the tax year, and who are eligible for benefits under

-paragraph 2 of Article 21 (Payments Received by Students and Apprentices) of the United States-India Income Tax Treaty can claim the standard deduction.
+paragraph 2 of Article 21 (Payments Received by Students and Apprentices) of the United States-India Income Tax Treaty, can claim the standard deduction.

 Instead of wondering whether or not you qualify for the standard deduction, start your next tax return and let the eFile platform figure this out for you by entering simple information.
+You can also apply or select the itemized deduction method on the eFile tax app.

 TurboTax® is a registered trademark of Intuit, Inc.